EmmaLiTsai/recoverKBTDR/README.md

 ![](README_files/figure-gfm/transform-to-depth-1.png)<!-- -->

-Spline smoothing is done to reduce noise in the data by passing the spar value and depth threshold (in meters) to use when a dive is detected:
+Step seven: spline smoothing is done to reduce noise in the data by passing the spar value and depth threshold (in meters) to use when a dive is detected:

 ``` r
 # smoothing the data frame with a rolling mean depth threshold of 5, and a spar value of 0.3 when a dive is detected: